turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

 limit 10;
 ```

-### Analyze CAPTCHA and CHALLENGE failures
+### Analyzing CAPTCHA and Challenge Failures

 Analyze the total requests and categorize failures based on CAPTCHA and CHALLENGE response reasons.
+This helps in assessing the effectiveness of bot mitigation techniques.

 ```sql
 select